The Man Who Stole Paradise:

 by Craig S. O'Connell

 Mythology functions as a way of upholding our social structures and institutions, sanctioning the rules that provide for social conformity and creating models of expected behavior.
 Thus myths have a way of becoming a vital force within a society.
 To challenge an established myth can be anathema and bring upon oneself the opprobrium reserved for dissidents, outcasts and social deviants.
 Few people like a whistle blower, an iconoclast or one who might shatter our myths.
-Thus many historians are quick to embrace the myths of a culture without ever questioning their veracity.
-Those who don't are known in the academic community as "revisionists."
-Such mythology now surrounds Alfred Carlton Gilbert.
+Thus many historians and writers are quick to embrace the myths of a culture without ever questioning their veracity.
+Perhaps it's a matter of sloppy journalism by which writers fail to scrutinize the sources and merely recount the errors.
+It is true that those who do not embrace our popular mythology are often known in the academic community as "revisionists."
+Such mythology now surrounds the legacy of one Alfred Carlton Gilbert.

 The Mythology Of A. C. Gilbert